lionelmace/mytodo/README.md

 1. Click the link **View logs and history** in the last stage **DEPLOY**.
 Scroll down to the bottom.
 You will find the link to your application.

     ![Toolchain](./images/toolchain8-applink.jpg)

+    > If you have a free cluster, the url will be using an IP address of a worker node.
+If you have a paid cluster, the url will be a domain name including *.appdomain.cloud.

 Congratulations!
 Your app is up and running in the cluter.